 Local public health departments are the first line of defense in mitigating numerous communicable, chronic, and environmental health hazards.
-Current efforts include programs to combat opioid use/abuse, ensure clean water-free from lead, per- and polyfluoroalkyl (PFAS) contaminants, and finding and treating Hepatitis A cases.
+Current efforts include programs to combat opioid use/abuse, ensure clean water-free from lead, per- and polyfluoroalkyl (PFAS) contaminants, and managing the COVID-19 outbreak.